truzzt/ids-basecamp-clearinghouse/README.md

 2. The folder containing the signing key is expected at `/server/keys`
 3. The folder containing the daps certificate is expected at `/server/certs`

+## Building from Source
+### Clearing House App
+The Clearing House App is written in [Rust](https://www.rust-lang.org) and can be build using

+`cargo build --release`

+The build requires OpenSSL to be installed.

+### Clearing House Processors
+The Clearing House Processors are written in Java and require Java 11 and can be build using gradle:

+`gradle build`